Multicolored Asian Lady Beetle

 As the name suggests, the Multicolored Asian lady beetle exhibits a great many color forms.
 However, outside its native area of eastern Asia, one finds them primarily showing only one of three basic color types: red or orange with black spots, black with four red spots, and black with two red spots.
 The form with anywhere from zero to 19 spots–known as the succinea form—is the most common form that we have here in Maine.
 They have reddish-brown legs and are noticeably brown on the underside of the abdomen.

-Two similar species are the Seven-spotted Lady Beetle (Coccinella septempunctata) whose wing covers are spotted in a 1-4-2 pattern, and the Two-spotted Lady Beetle (Adalia bipunctata), which has orange wing coverings and just a single black spot apiece, and the Convergent Lady Beetle (Hippodamia convergens), which has 13 spots at most and white lines that ‘converge’ behind the head.
+Three similar species are the Seven-spotted Lady Beetle (Coccinella septempunctata) whose wing covers are spotted in a 1-4-2 pattern, the Two-spotted Lady Beetle (Adalia bipunctata) with orange wing coverings and just a single black spot apiece, and the Convergent Lady Beetle (Hippodamia convergens), which has 13 spots at most and white lines that ‘converge’ behind the head.

 Additional Information and Photos:

 - Lady Beetles in Homes [pdf] (Cornell)

 *The Multicolored Asian lady beetle goes by a long list of other names as well: Multivariate Lady Beetle, Southern Lady Beetle, Japanese Lady Beetle, Asian Lady Beetle, Halloween Lady Beetle [so named because the adults begin moving indoors typically in October], Harlequin Ladybird Beetle, Pumpkin Ladybird Beetle, and Pumpkin Ladybug.